 The Angami Nagas and a few other tribes have beautiful terraces where they practise terrace cultivation.
 Konyak Nagas are known for their exquisite bamboo and wood carvings, and their ability to produce useful and artistic objects.

-Once we were invited for a marriage ceremony in a village.
+Once we were invited to a marriage ceremony in a village.
 We went by our convoy up to a certain point where we were received by our local hosts.
 Having known about the honesty and uprightness of Nagas, we went to the village on foot, unarmed.
-We, later came to learn that an underground group had camped somewhere near the village, but as we were their guests, they did not harm us.
+We later came to learn that an underground group had camped somewhere near the village, but as we were their guests, they did not harm us.

-It reinforced our belief in their trustworthiness and their open hearted nature.
+It reinforced our belief in their trustworthiness and their open-hearted nature.

 During one of my visits to the Circle Headquarter in a place called Chazouba, the Circle Officer, who was the local civil authority, told me that two adjoining villages had a dispute over some land, which they decided to sort out in a combat.
 He asked for the CRPF help to maintain Law and Order.

 On reaching the place with our Force, I saw that the entire population of both the villages got together there.
 The village women served food and drinks to their menfolk to provide more strength to their muscles and sinews.
 After the necessary preparations, the warriors of both the villages faced each other in a spacious open area.
 Each village formed a compact body of men who pushed the other side with all their strength, almost like a tug of war.

 As we meddled in between and tried to restrain them, they conveyed through suitable gestures that they did not want us to interfere.
 We stood aside and monitored the proceedings on the advice of the Circle Officer.